Entering My Horsegirl Era

 Birdwatching Notes:

 • Learned to listen for the Grasshopper Sparrow call.
+Sounds like a high-pitched kip-kip-kip zeeeeee (like an insect buzz) and it’ll call while perching on top of a tall stalk.
 Unless someone pointed it out, I probably wouldn’t have noticed it.
 I need better hearing…

 • Saw a male Mule Deer!